risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

 By spreading these streaming actors across cores, RisingWave achieves parallel computation, resulting in improved performance, scalability, and throughput.

-You can configure the parallelism of streaming actors for each materialized view, index, sink, or table by adjusting the session variable using the following SQL command:
+You can configure the parallelism of streaming actors for the current session of a materialized view, index, sink, or table by adjusting the session variable using the following SQL command:

 ```sql
 SET STREAMING_PARALLELISM={num}